Harnessing Python for versatile audio encoding

 audio = AudioSegment.from_wav(input_path)

-# Export as MP3 with specific settings
+# Export as MP3 with specified settings

 audio.export(